AsgarDatari/ChatWeb/README.md

 # ChatWeb

-A ChatWeb is a web application used for global communication with people.
+A ChatWeb is a Responsive web application used for global communication with people.

 Deployed on Vercel: chatweb-awful.vercel.app